Skip to content

 A gallery wall should look effortless, but getting there usually isn't.
 Which prints go together?
 What sizes work?
 How do you keep it cohesive without making it boring?

-Austin Bloom's gallery wall sets take the uncertainty out of the process.
-Each set is curated by Estée Austin — prints selected to share a palette, a mood, or a visual rhythm while being different enough to create interest.
-You get a ready-made arrangement that looks like you spent weeks planning it.
+Our gallery wall sets take the uncertainty out of the process.
+Each set is curated by Estée — prints selected to share a palette, mood, or visual rhythm.

-Available on archival canvas or 310gsm cotton rag — all limited edition pieces.
-Every set is Australian art prints, handcrafted with care.
+Available on archival canvas or 310gsm cotton rag — in open or limited edition editions.
+Read more about our Australian art prints, handcrafted with care.

 Flexible sizing.